synpse-hq/slurm-cluster/README.md

 sudo chown munge:munge /etc/munge/munge.key
 ```

+2. Trying to use Mariadb root password for the database in the slurmddb.
+Might help?

 2. Somehow slurm master was stopped?
 Had to SSH, exec into the slurmmaster container and start the service within it.